storm-coder-dojo/activities/_python/snake.md

 ```

 This function first clears the existing screen, then loops through every segment of our snake
 and draws a black square in the background.
-The call to 'update()' then displays all of the
+The call to `update()` then displays all of the
 background drawing.
 The final line sets a timer of 100 milliseconds before calling the `move` function
 again.